penright/OpenGarage-Firmware/README.md

 * Built in automation to close door at a certain time (No external service required)
 * Built in MQTT support - allows adding workflow using things like NodeRed
 * Support for reading/reporting vehicle occupancy status (when door is closed at least)
+* Seperate Notification Options for Notify on vehicle open and close (not tied to automation option anymore)
 * Some updates to main integrated web page (not app) (See screenshots)
   * Change button text to reflect the specific action (open or close)
   * Text displays Sending command when you click the button so you can tell it does something
   * Add graphic to home page indicating door status (and/or vehicle occupancy status)
+    * If vehicle detection is disabled a generic closed/open graphic is shown
-  * Add text displaying vehicle occupancy status (if known)
+  * Add text displaying vehicle occupancy status (if known and enabled)
   * Close or Open state color coded
   * More detail on wireless signal strength
   * Status moved to top, wireless summary moved to front